ThePat02/force-directed-graph-godot/README.md

 - Flexible and easy to use Graph Nodes that can be extended and customized
 - Real-time graph simulation in the editor (optional)

+#### Supported Versions
+Every 4.X version of the Godot Engine should work.
+The plugin was tested with Godot 4.1!

 ## What is a Force-Directed Graph?
 > Force-directed graph drawing algorithms are a class of algorithms for drawing graphs in an aesthetically-pleasing way.
 (Wikipedia)